JuliaEditorSupport/julia-intellij/README.md

 ## Unfinished features

 + Formatter
++ Reference resolving
++ Completion based on context
++ Displaying numeral output as images
 + More handy run configuration
 + Minor features like folding, bread crumbs, etc.

+Please don't downvote our plugin for not having one of the features above, because we're just working on it.

 ## Contributing